ChiragKalra/Organizo/README.md

 # Organizo

 ## About
 Organizo helps you clean up your gallery and organise it.

+With features such as drag to select and daily reminders to delete very old images, you can easily delete useless images directly from the app.

 ## Usage
 First release is available in releases.